grafana/loki/docs/sources/query/logcli/getting-started.md

 When you run a query in Loki, it will return up to a certain number of log lines.
 By default, this limit is 5000 lines.
 You can configure this server limit with the `limits_config.max_entries_limit_per_query` in Loki's configuration.

-Batching allows you to query for a results set that is larger than this server-side limit, as long as the `--batch` value is less than the server limit.
+Batching lets you query for a results set that is larger than this server-side limit, as long as the `--batch` value is less than the server limit.

 Query metadata is output to `stderr` for each batch.
 To suppress the output of the query metadata, set the `--quiet` option on the `logcli query` command line.